downingtim/Competencies/README.md

 Figure 4.
 Principal components (PC) analysis of the correlations across the competency data shown across PC1 (accounting for 32% of all variation) and PC (10%).

+Figure 5.
+The compentencies' mean survey score for each career stage where I is shown by filled circles, II by inverted triangles, stage III by boxes, and the managerial stage by the stars.

 References: